How to Light Your Acrylic Mounted Prints

 If there is an overhead light fixture, perfect!
-A tracklight is the best as it would allow you to simply point the head toward the picture and this is it!.
+One, two or three head track light is the best type of fixture as it would allow you to simply point the head toward the picture and this is it!

 Recessed light is the second best option.
-Normal pot lights are stationery and can't be pointed.
-But those are easily replaceable witht the swivel type.
-For rooms with lower ceilings - 8 to 9 feet you can use stangdanrd halogen heads.
+Majority of pot lights in American households are stationery and can't be pointed.
+But those are easily replaceable with the swivel type.
+For rooms with lower ceilings - 8 to 9 feet you can use standard halogen heads.
 The relatively wide beam won't spread too far before reaching the picture.

-Here is a short video illustrating how easy it is to retrofit your existing can lights to aimeable type.
+Here is a short video illustrating how easy it is to retrofit your existing can lights to swivel type.

-If you'd like a better control over your lighting scene and make sure that 100% of the light spot is focused on the picture with minimum spill-over your best bet is to use focuseable LED swivel lights.
-Those are usually more expensive than traditional light bulbs but they totally worth it.
+To get better control over your lighting scene your best bet is to use focusable LED swivel lights.
+This type of lighting allows you to make sure that 100% of the light spot is focused on the picture with minimum spill-over .
+These lights are usually more expensive than traditional light bulbs but they are totally worth it.

-Swapping the existing fixtures is quite easy and often you can do it without hiring a professional.
+Swapping existing fixtures is quite easy and often you can do it without hiring a professional.

-The last resourt in the absence of ceiling light fixtures is the dedicated over-the-picture sources like the one shown below.
+Even though halogen lights are best for artwork illumination, LED lighting is gaining more and more popularity as the manufacturers get better at mastering color temperature, dimming ability and energy-saving features.
+The last resort in the absence of ceiling light fixtures is the dedicated over-the-picture sources like the one shown below.

 Feel free to ask if you need help with the lighting and often I'd be able to offer you an affordable solution.